How to Run Windows 7 on NVMe SSD Drive in a Virtual Machine

 Step 13

-After specifying the location containing the NVMe SSD’s drivers, click Next to start the installation.
+Specify the location that contains the drivers.
+After this process, press Next to start the installation.

 Initiating Manual Driver Installation